lethargilistic/blog/0006-mark-twain-the-copyright-victim.md

 work-for-hire doctrine in *Community for Creative Non-Violence v.
-Reid* might have been 100 years off, and we don't know if Twain explicitly signed away the rights like *Reid* would require, work-for-hire was not a foreign concept and we can assume the now-standard copyright transfer would have been in the contract.
+Reid* might have been 100 years off, and we don't know if Twain explicitly signed away the rights like *Reid* would require, work-for-hire was not a foreign concept and we can assume the now-standard copyright transfer would have been in the contract if written today.
 The *Alta* had bought the letters and paid for the copyright registration, as was their prerogative.

 Noah Brooks's alternate account recalled his *Daily Alta* colleagues getting word of the upcoming book on the East Coast, based on the letters.
 They were